 What types of civil litigation does our firm handle?

 Civil litigation is a broad category that would include any non-criminal legal matter.
-Our firm focuses primarily on business and real estate related disputes.
-Examples of matters we handle include, but are not limited to:
+My firm focuses primarily on business and real estate related disputes.
+Examples of matters I handle include, but are not limited to:

 - a claim from a home seller that a real estate agent failed to properly market the property